Yellow Line (Mumbai Metro): Public private partnership with RInfra

-A 38.24 km long Colaba–Bandra–Charkop line was proposed as Yellow Linein the original Mumbai Metro masterplan unveiled by the MMRDA in 2004.
+A 38.24 km long Colaba–Bandra–Charkop line was proposed as the Yellow Line in the original Mumbai Metro masterplan unveiled by the MMRDA in 2004.
 A 13.37 km long Bandra-Kurla–Mankhurd line and a 7.5 km line from Charkop to Dahisar were proposed as Line 3 and Line 4, respectively, in the same plan.
 In the updated masterplan, the proposed Charkop–Bandra–Mankhurd and Charkop–Dahisar lines were merged into a single Dahisar–Bandra–Mankhurd line, which would have been 32 km and had 27 stations.
 This was planned to be the second corridor of the Mumbai Metro.
 Like Line 1, this corridor was also proposed to be constructed on a public private partnership (PPP) model.

 Then President Pratibha Patil launched the project in August 2009.
-The MMRDA appointed Reliance Infrastructure (RInfra), in consortium with SNC Lavalin Inc. Canada and Reliance Communication, through an international competitive bidding process to carry out this phase of the project, and the concession agreement was signed with the RInfra-led consortium in January 2010.
-The project was proposed to be implemented on build–operate–transfer (BOT) basis for a concession period of 35 years with an extension clause of another 10 years.
+The MMRDA appointed Reliance Infrastructure (RInfra), in consortium with SNC Lavalin Inc., Canada and Reliance Communication, through an international competitive bidding process to carry out this phase of the project, and the concession agreement was signed with the RInfra-led consortium in January 2010.
+The project was proposed to be implemented on build–operate–transfer (BOT) basis for a concession period of 35 years, with an extension clause of another 10 years.
 The MMRDA estimated the project would cost ₹8250 crore, while Reliance Infrastructure estimated it would cost ₹ 11,000 crore.
 Construction was planned to begin in August 2010 and conclude by mid-2013.
-However, construction work had yet to begin by December 2012, leading to calls for Yellow Lineto be cancelled outright.
+However, construction work had yet to begin by December 2012, leading to calls for Yellow Line to be cancelled outright.

-The line's construction was handicapped by the lack of available land for carsheds at Charkop and Mankhurd; Coastal Regulation Zone (CRZ) laws forbade construction on the land that had been selected by the MMRDA.
+The line's construction was handicapped by the lack of available land for carsheds at Charkop and Mankhurd; the Coastal Regulation Zone (CRZ) laws forbade construction on the land that had been selected by the MMRDA.
 The Union Ministry of Environment and Forests (MoEF) refused to give clearance for the depots.
-MMRDA officials plan to solve the problem by shifting the location of the proposed rake depot to Malwani near Malad.
+MMRDA officials plan to solve the problem by shifting the location of the proposed rake depot to Malwani, near Malad.
 The 19 ha plot does not come under the purview of the CRZ laws and therefore will not require environmental clearances.
 The MMRDA has said that they have not ruled out an underground line, claiming that they had considered a combination of an elevated and underground alignment but had deemed it impossible due to the large land requirement for ramps and slip roads.